facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 If not set, it is assumed that scene is empty or all agents are policy-controlled.
 App switches to free camera mode in this case.
 User-controlled free camera lets the user observe the scene (instead of controlling one of the agents).
 For instance, one use case is to (eventually) observe policy-controlled agents.
 Update Aug 11: free camera is temporarily unsupported!

+Use `--lin-speed` and `--ang-speed` arguments to controll GUI-controlled agent's linear and angular speed respectively.
+For example, `--lin-speed 10 --ang-speed 10` to set both linear and angular speed to 10.

 **Note:** Currently, only Spot and Humanoid agents can be policy-controlled (PDDL planner + oracle skills).
 If you want to test the free camera mode, omit `--gui-controlled-agent-index` argument.

 ## First-person and third-person mode for GUI-controlled humanoid